 On Motley Fool CAPS, these opportunities can be found among our four-star stocks.
-In CAPS' proprietary ratings system, they rank higher than most of the other 5,300 starred companies, but they're just shy of superstardom.
-While all the attention might be focused on their five-star peers, we can sift through CAPS to find four-star firms approaching greatness.
-Here's a handful:
+In CAPS' proprietary ratings system, they rank higher than most of the other 5,400 rated companies, but they're just shy of superstardom.
+While all the attention might be focused on their five-star peers, we can sift through CAPS to find four-star companies that might be approaching greatness.
+Here are a handful:

 In the sight of greatness?

 As the tech sector continues its recovery, the importance of Cymer's technologies will become more apparent.
 The advanced photolithography specialist was tagged as a stock ready to move up earlier this year, and some investors have been warming to the company as the semiconductor capital equipment cycle strengthens.

 With no long-term debt on its books, Cymer remains flexible enough to capitalize on increasing demand.
 It manufactures excimer light sources, which are able to remove very fine amounts of surface material without affecting layers beneath, a use especially suited to semiconductor manufacturing.
 Analysts are expecting an 88% increase in revenue when the company reports quarterly earnings later this month.